THE NEW VALUE FRONTIER

 Expansion of the Regional Microgrid

 To contribute to the decarbonization of society and achieve our social contribution targets, the Kyocera Group provides solar power generating systems, storage batteries, and fuel cells, actively promotes the "regional microgrid" in Odawara City, Kanagawa Prefecture, and conducts other activities based on the concept of local energy production for local consumption.
 The regional microgrid is an ambitious initiative envisioning a new type of energy eco-system that links extensive streamlining of energy consumption with an increase in the captive consumption of renewable energy.
-Kyocera is promoting local energy production for local consumption and regional decarbonization through the introduction of renewable energy resources - such as solar power with storage batteries, inverters that control the frequency in the grid, and an energy management system (EMS) that integrates and controls these devices.
+Kyocera is promoting local energy production for local consumption and regional decarbonization through the introduction of renewable energy resources - such as solar power with storage batteries, and an energy management system (EMS) that integrates and controls these devices.

 Case study in Odawara City, Kanagawa Prefecture